Pádraig Amond: 2019–20 season

 In November 2019 Amond further extended his contract with Newport until June 2022.
 Amond was again top scorer for Newport during the 2019–20 season with 13 goals in all competitions.
 The season was terminated with ten league matches unplayed due to the Coronavirus pandemic.

 2020–21 season

 On 22 September 2020, Amond scored the third Newport County goal when they beat Championship club Watford 3–1 at home in the third round of the EFL Cup.
 The win meant the club had reached the fourth round of the EFL Cup for the first time in the club's history.
 Newport were drawn at home to Premier League club Newcastle United and lost on penalties after drawing 1–1.
 Amond was again top scorer for Newport during the 2020–21 with nine goals in all competitions.
-Amond played for Newport in the League Two playoff final at Wembley Stadium on 31 May 2021 which Newport lost to Morecambe, 1–0 after a 107th-minute penalty.
+Amond played for Newport in the League Two play-off final at Wembley Stadium on 31 May 2021 which Newport lost to Morecambe, 1–0 after a 107th-minute penalty.
 Amond was released by Newport County at the end of the 2021–22 season.